hslu-ige-laes/lora-devices-ttn/docs/field_tester.md

     - Spreading Factor (SF)
     - Packet loss / failed sends

-    > **Important:** Note your location and results like that:
+    > **Important:** Note your location and results, see example table below

+7. Repeat at all locations where you need coverage: every floor, corner, room, or outdoor spot.

+8. If done, power off the device by pressing the button on the right side for at least five seconds.

 | Location    | RSSI    | SNR   | GW Count | SF  | Join | Notes         |
 |-------------|---------|-------|----------|-----|------|---------------|
 | Entrance    | -75 dBm | +7 dB | 3        | 7   | Yes  | Great         |
 | Basement    | -115 dBm| -3 dB | 0        | —   | No   | Needs gateway |
 | Hallway 2F  | -105 dBm| +1 dB | 1        | 11  | Yes  | Marginal      |
 | Parking Lot | -95 dBm | +4 dB | 2        | 9   | Yes  | Good          |

-7. Repeat at all locations where you need coverage: every floor, corner, room, or outdoor spot.

-8. If done, power off the device by pressing the button on the right side for at least five seconds.

 ---